alleaffengaffen/tevbox/README.md

 - [Hetzner](https://hetzner.com/cloud) as cloud-provider

 The following requirements for the cloud instance have to be met:
-- must be Ubuntu Server
+- must be Ubuntu server
 - needs a public IPv4 and IPv6 address
 - needs a public resolvable DNS A and AAAA record (optionally also PTR record)
 - mustn't have any cloud-provider firewalls configured (no security groups or the like)